 To use the Plug-in Answer Action:

-1. Select Plug-in from the drop down menu of the Method field of the Rule window.
-The Answer: Plug-in tab displays:
+1 Select Plug-in from the drop down menu of the Method field of the Rule window.

-- 2. Select a Plugin from the drop down menu. - 3.
-If displayed, enter text in the Description field in response satisfying the description. - 4.
-Select Save from the File menu in the Rule window.
+- 2 Select a Plugin from the drop down menu. - 3 If displayed, enter text in the Question, type, or File field.